About the course

 The examination will consist of the following elements:

-- three written examinations and one take-home examination assessing the core material in the first and second terms
+- three written examinations assessing the core material in the first and second terms

-- one written examination assessing optional material in the second term
+- one written examination assessing elective material in the second term

-- one take-home project assessing one fo the two optional courses in the second term
+- take-home projects assessing one of core courses in the first and second term

 - two practical examinations assessing two courses in financial computing with C++.